-J. Larry Jameson, MD, PhD, served as chair of the department of medicine from 2000 to 2007, when he was named vice president for medical affairs and dean of the medical school.
+J. Larry Jameson, MD, PhD, served as chair of the Department of Medicine from 2000 to 2007, when he was named vice president for medical affairs and dean of the medical school.
 He has a long-standing interest in the genetics of endocrine tumors and possible approaches to their treatment.
-He has published more than 250 scientific articles and co-edited the fourth and the fifth editions of the authoritative text, DeGroot and Jameson’s Endocrinology.”
+He has published more than 250 scientific articles and co-edited the fourth and the fifth editions of the authoritative text, “DeGroot and Jameson’s Endocrinology.”

-Chad Mirkin, elected 2010
+Chad A. Mirkin, elected 2010

-A world renowned nanoscience expert, he is known for the development of nanoparticle-based biodetection schemes, the invention of Dip-Pen Nanolithography, and contributions to supramolecular chemistry, nanoelectronics, and nanooptics.
-He is the author of more than 440 manuscripts and over 400 patents and applications, and the founder of three companies, Nanosphere, NanoInk, and Aurasense, which are commercializing nanotechnology applications in the life science and semiconductor industries.
-He is a member of President Obama's Council of Advisors for Science and Technology.
+Chad A. Mirkin, PhD, director of the International Institute for Nanotechnology, the George B. Rathmann Professor of Chemistry and professor of Infectious Diseases in the Department of Medicine, is a world-renowned nanoscience expert.
+He is known for the development of nanoparticle-based biodetection schemes, the invention of Dip-Pen Nanolithography and contributions to supramolecular chemistry, nanoelectronics and nano-optics.
+He is the author of more than 440 manuscripts and over 400 patents and applications and is the founder of three nanotechnology companies.
+He holds membership in the National Academies of Science, Engineering, Inventors and Medicine.

 David J. Skorton, elected 2010

-Serdar Bulun, elected 2015
+Serdar E. Bulun, elected 2015

-Serdar Bulun, MD, chair of Obstetrics and Gynecology at Northwestern University Feinberg School of Medicine, has had a global impact on medicine through his research on the genetics and steroid biology of common gynecologic disorders endometriosis and uterine fibroids.
+Serdar E. Bulun, MD, chair of Obstetrics and Gynecology, is widely recognized for pioneering molecular medicine in the field of gynecology.
 He discovered the epigenetic basis of endometriosis and introduced aromatase inhibitors as a novel class of drugs to effectively treat it.
 He has also contributed significantly to the systems biology of hormone-responsive disorders of the breast, including cancer.